-A student who is dismissed from the Social Work program may be readmitted if the problems that led to the decision have been resolved.
+A student who is dismissed from the SWRK program may be readmitted if the problems that led to the decision have been resolved.
 The burden is on the student to demonstrate that this is the case.

-Students dismissed from the social work BSW program may request consideration for readmission to the program by submitting their request in writing, accompanied by any materials considered appropriate, to the Program Chair for a readmission request review.
-The Program Chair will forward these materials to the Faculty Review Panel to conduct a review of the readmission request.
+- Students dismissed from the BSW/SWRK program may request consideration for readmission to the program by submitting their request in writing, accompanied by any materials considered appropriate, to the Program Chair for a readmission request review. - 2.
+The Program Chair will forward these materials to the FRP to conduct a review of the readmission request.
 A member of the committee will be appointed to chair the committee.
-The information available in the student's file and in the student's review request will be made available to the committee.

-The Faculty Review Panel will convene in a timely manner to review available materials and determine whether to request additional written materials and/or the presence of the student, faculty, and/or staff.

-The Panel will prepare a written report of their recommendation to the Program Chair for appropriate action.

-The Program Chair will review the recommendations and reach a determination on the student's status in the program.

-The Program Chair will notify the student of the decision within 10 days of the Faculty Review Panel meeting.
+The information available in the student's file and in the student's review request will be made available to the committee. - 3.
+The FRP will convene in a timely manner to review available materials and determine whether to request additional written materials and/or the presence of the student, faculty, and/or staff. - 4.
+The FRP will prepare a written report of their recommendation to the Program Chair for appropriate action. - 5.
+The Program Chair will review the recommendations and reach a determination on the student's status in the program. - 6.
+The Program Chair will notify the student of the decision within 10 days of the FRP meeting.